 You need professionals on your team who can help you respond smartly and swiftly.
 They can:

 - Help you find an attorney who knows how to effectively fight alienation dynamics (You may want to share this article with them and another that more fully defines parental alienation),

-- Help you understand the alienation process so you can have more compassion for your children and respond to their reject and refuse dynamics (RRDs) without unwittingly playing into them,
+- Help you understand the alienation process so you can have more compassion for your children and respond to their resist and refuse dynamics (RRDs) without unwittingly playing into them,

 - Help you work and engage more effectively with the professionals involved in your case—or strategically work to have them removed—so you don’t present and react in ways that perpetuate the unfit monster narrative,